Four Freedoms Plaza

 Four Freedoms Plaza is a fictional structure appearing in American comic books published by Marvel Comics.
 It is depicted as being located in the Manhattan of the Marvel Universe; it served as the replacement headquarters for the Fantastic Four when their original dwelling, the Baxter Building, was destroyed by Kristoff Vernard, the adoptive son of Doctor Doom.
 It is located at 42nd Street and Madison Avenue in New York City.
 The title of the building comes from a Franklin D. Roosevelt speech urging the Congress of the United States to enter World War II.
-In it Roosevelt outlined the Four Freedoms the world would enjoy if it united together to defeat the Axis Power.
+In the speech, Roosevelt outlined the Four Freedoms the world would enjoy if it united together to defeat the Axis Power.

 Publication history

 Four Freedoms Plaza first appeared in Fantastic Four #296 (November 1986).
-It is unknown who designed it; since the building debuted shortly after the end of John Byrne's run on Fantastic Four, many fans assumed that he designed it.
+It is unknown who designed the building; since the building debuted shortly after the end of John Byrne's run on Fantastic Four, many fans assumed that he designed it.
 Byrne has stated that his design for the Fantastic Four's new headquarters was completely different than that of Four Freedoms Plaza, simply recycling of his design for the LexCorp tower.

 Four Freedoms Plaza received an entry in the Official Handbook of the Marvel Universe Update '89 #3.